antublue/test-engine/README.md

 Contributions to the Test Engine are both welcomed and appreciated.

-The project uses a [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching strategy, with release branches.
+The project uses a [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching strategy, with release branches for versioned documentation.

+Release branch code is considered "locked" - no code changes accepted, but documentation changes are allowed.

-- The [main](/) branch contains the latest unreleased code
+- The `main` branch contains the latest unreleased code
-- Release branches `release-<VERSION>` contains a release's code and documentation
+- Release branches `release-<VERSION>` contain code and documentation for a specific release
 - Google checkstyle format is required
 - PMD is used for static analysis
 - Expand all Java imports